Geethika-tech/Geethika-tech/README.md

 🔍 I love solving real-world problems with clean, maintainable code and collaborating closely with cross-functional teams to deliver high-quality products.

-🛠️ In my previous roles, I've worked on:
-- Interactive dashboards using React and Material UI
-- Scalable REST APIs using Spring Boot and Node.js
-- Data fetching and synchronization from public APIs
-- Real-time data handling and synchronization using Firebase Cloud Functions and Firestore (NoSQL)

-🌱 Currently exploring AI and cloud architecture
-📬 Let’s connect and build something awesome!

 ## 💻 Tech Stack